yuta-ron/ubuntu-crio-kuberenetes-setup/README.md

-# Outline
+# Summary

-I am trying to build a k8s cluster using a Raspberry Pi, both for my own training and to satisfy my curiosity.
+I'm trying to build a k8s cluster using a Raspberry Pi, both for my own training and to satisfy my curiosity.
 This repository also purpose as a note to myself.

 The following list is host information.